 The lymph system doesn’t have a heart like the blood system does to pump it.
 So it has these little valves and it requires the contraction of the muscles around the lymphatic vessels to actually move the lymphatic fluid along.
 So rebounding can be fantastic.
 And of course, our breasts as women are highly, highly infiltrated with lymphatic vessels.
 So it’s really important to make sure that your lymph is moving.
 If you want to keep your breasts healthy.
 And many of the toxins that we know that can be damaging to the hormonal system and to women’s female endocrine system are what are called fat-soluble toxins, and they’re stored in the breasts.
 So it’s really important to either self-massage or skin brushing or manual lymphatic drainage or exercise.

 Ginger Nash, ND

 10 Ways to Cleanse Your Lymphatic System Naturally

-Both too much or too little exercise can be taxing on the lymphatic system.
+Both too much and too little exercise can be taxing on the lymphatic system.
 Too much can result in an overabundance of lactic acid in the body, while too little can cause lymphatic stagnation.
-In fact, a sedentary lifestyle is one of the major causes of lymph stagnation; therefore, investing in daily yoga, stretching, and light exercise practice will improve its circulation and function immensely.
+A sedentary lifestyle is one of the major causes of lymph stagnation; therefore, investing in daily yoga, stretching, and light exercise practice will improve its circulation and function immensely.